 - In the PIN field, enter your 3CX voicemail PIN.

-Note: ‘Remember Me’ feature will work until the time cache is not cleared.
+‘Remember Me’ feature will work until the time cache is not cleared.

 Settings Screen #

-The Settings screen enables you to set global exclusions, set the ‘Scheduled Time’ to delete expired phone numbers, start/stop the Windows service, configure culture settings, email server settings, and register your license key.
+The Settings screen enables you to set global exclusions, set the ‘Scheduled Time’ to delete expired phone numbers, start/stop the Windows service, configure culture settings, and email server settings, and register your license key.

-Global Exclusions #
+Exclusions tab #

 You may have a situation where certain extensions need the ability to call phone numbers that are on the Do Not Call list.
 The Exclusion tab allows you to select the extensions that can bypass the Do Not Call restrictions.